davidmichaelmackey/mini-calc/README.md

+# Simple-Calculator

-# Mini-Calc
+# Description
 A minimal but useful calculator!

-# Description
-This project was to build a simple calculator using JavaScript.

 # Installation
 N/A : No installation necessary.